Bacio Divino Cellars - Janzen

 One of California's most celebrated wine producers

 By even the sophisticated standards of Napa Valley, Claus Janzen is a most unique asset to the valley’s wine community.
-Born in Germany, Claus and his family moved to Canada in his infancy.
-Claus attended school in Canada and immediately after college moved to Switzerland where he worked in a number of high caliber hotels.
-During his stint as an hotelier, Claus became interested in wines, and in particular the great Burgundies and Rhônes of France.
+Born in Germany, Janzen and his family moved to Canada in his infancy.
+Janzen attended school in Canada and immediately after college moved to Switzerland where he worked in a number of high caliber hotels.
+During his stint as an hotelier, Janzen became interested in wines, and in particular the great Burgundies and Rhônes of France.

 During all this time, Janzen continued his periodic visits back to Europe and to his favorite wine regions in France.
-He became particularly enamored with developments in Southeastern France where a close friend had produced the first Cabernet Sauvignon/ Syrah blend that was to astound wine critics everywhere and have an important affect on Claus Janzen’s upcoming wine career.
+He became particularly enamored with developments in Southeastern France where a close friend had produced the first Cabernet Sauvignon/Syrah blend that was to astound wine critics everywhere and have an important affect on Janzen’s upcoming wine career.

-“We actually took some Sangiovese that had been blended with Petit Syrah and started the process,” Janzen added.
+“We actually took some Sangiovese that had been blended with Petite Sirah and started the process,” Janzen added.
 “When I also added some additional Cabernet Sauvignon in a manner that was similar to what I had seen in France, the actual groundwork for the first Bacio Divino wines was laid.”

 Kirk Venge - Winemaker